Moumita2023/Data-Projects/README.md

 I believe these are some interesting insights the organization should consider to increase the Sales & Revenues.
 ---

-If you have any questions, or if you'd like to collaborate or give feedback, feel free to contact me directly at LinkedIn(https://www.linkedin.com/in/patra-moumita/) or (https://www.linkedin.com/in/patra-moumita/?locale=fr_FR) or mail me at patra.mou2022@gmail.com
+If you have any questions, or if you'd like to collaborate or give feedback, feel free to contact me directly at LinkedIn(https://www.linkedin.com/in/patra-moumita/) or mail me at patra.mou2022@gmail.com